hMRZQ21/hMRZQ21/README.md

 My name is Hussam Marzooq and I'm an aspiring **software engineer/data analyst**.

 - 🔭 I’m currently working on [Media Grapher]() and [Auto Groove Grab]()
-- 🌱 I’m currently learning everything! [laughing emojis]
+- 🌱 I’m currently learning everything!
 - 👯 I’m looking to collaborate with other developers on projects/jobs
-- 2024 goals: Contribute more to Open Source projects
+- 🥅 2024 goals is trying to contribute more to Open Source projects

 <!-- -----------------------------------------
 I'm a Husband, Father, Developer, and Teacher!